llautert/hacking-health-sc-2017/README.md

 # hacking-health-sc-2017
-Exploratory analysis on public health data
+Exploratory analysis on public health data.
+Deduplication of patients by procedure.